How to Transplant Potted Plants & Plugs

 - Use the plastic pot tag included with each plant to identify newly installed transplants.
 This is especially important for fall orders.

-- Cover the area around your new transplants with 3 to 4 inches of mulch (dried grass, dried shredded leaves or clean straw).
-This will insulate your plants, and preserve valuable soil moisture.
+- Cover the area around your new transplants with the mulch of your choice.
+The amount of mulch used will vary widely, depending upon the mulch material and the water needs of the plants.
+Dried grass clippings, dried shredded leaves, or clean straw will do, as well as shredded wood mulch.
+The mulch will insulate your plants, and preserve valuable soil moisture while the plants are becoming established.
 When mulching leave a circle of bare soil, about 2 inches in diameter, around the stem of the plant so water can flow directly to the roots.